julioflima/julioflima/README.md

 <p align="left"> <samp>
 - 🔭 I’m currently looking for a job ...<br>
+- 🎁 I’m currently building ...<br>
 - 🌱 I’m currently learning to create a machine learn using Tesor flow and choosing the hidden layers using Particle Swarm Optimization.<br>
 - 👯 I’m looking to collaborate on anyone.<br>
 - 💬 Cool thing that i created was a theme on Chrome with Matrix Letters...<br>
-- 📫 How to reach me: juliocflima@gmail.com.<br>
 </p>

 ### Languages and Tools: